Little League Baseball: Early years

-1956: Stotz severs his ties with Little League Baseball in a dispute over the direction and control the league.
+1956: Stotz severs his ties with Little League Baseball, Inc. after 18 years in a dispute over the direction, policies and control of the league.
 Stotz believed that the league was becoming overly commercialized by then-president Peter J. McGovern.
-Stotz remains active in youth baseball with the "Original League" in Williamsport.
+Stotz remains active in youth baseball with the "Original League" in Williamsport for the next 38 years until his death in June 1992.
 Little League records its first on-field death in Garland, Texas, when 12-year-old Richard Oden is hit in the head by a pitch, and the park where the incident occurred is renamed Rick Oden Field.
-With batting helmets yet to be developed, Garland teams finish the season wearing youth football helmets over their baseball caps when batting.
-Later in the year, Fred Shapiro throws a perfect game in the Little League World Series.
+With batting helmets yet to be developed, Garland League teams finish the season wearing youth football helmets over their baseball caps when batting.
+Later in the year, pitcher Fred Shapiro throws a perfect game in the Little League World Series.